GoogleCloudPlatform/serverless-spark-workshop/lab-06/README.md

-# Timeseries forecasting Analysis using Vertex AI and Serverless Spark
+# Timeseries Forecasting Analysis using Vertex AI and Serverless Spark

+Lab contributed by: TEKsystems

 ## Overview